tramo-ephyslab/TROVA_Docs/docs/source/introduction.rst

 TROVA: TRansport Of water VApor
 =================================
-TRansport Of water VApor (TROVA) is a software developed in Python and Fortran for the study of moisture sources and sinks.
+TRansport Of water VApor (TROVAv1.1.1) is a software developed in Python and Fortran for the study of moisture sources and sinks.
 It has been developed within the LAGRIMA and SETESTRELO projects at the EPhysLab (Environmental Physics Laboratory) at the University of Vigo.
 Subsequently, its development and updating have continued within a collaboration between the University